PrincetonUniversity/slurm_mnist/README.md

 $ sbatch job.slurm
 ```

+You can monitor the status of the job with `squeue -u $USER`.
+Once the job runs, you'll have a `slurm-xxxxx.out` file in the `slurm_mnist` directory.
+This log file contains both TensorFlow and Slurm output.

 Below is the TensorFlow script (`mnist_classify.py`) which trains a classifier on the MNIST data set:

 ```python